Global resource scheduler

 Architecture

-The Global Resource Scheduler is built on top of Anyscale machine pools.
+The global resource scheduler is built on top of Anyscale machine pools.
 A machine pool defines a fixed-size group of compute resources.

-When workloads request machine pool instances, the Global Resource Scheduler evaluates these requests based on user-defined rules.
+When workloads request machine pool instances, the global resource scheduler evaluates these requests based on user-defined rules.
 It will then make a scheduling decision, which may involve:

 - Allocating machines from the machine pool to the workload.